KARUUN_SHOOTING4552_V1

 How is rattan for karuun® harvested?

-Rattan stems are pulled out of the canopy, then the dead leaves and any other debris are removed.
+Rattan stems are pulled out of the canopy, and then the dead leaves and any other debris are removed.
 The top two to three metres of growth haven’t hardened up yet, so they can be cooked and eaten.
 Debris is usually removed by winding the rattan stem around the trunk of a small tree and pulling, leaving behind a clean stem.
 This is then cut into sections about three metres in length, bundled up and transported out of the forest to the processor.

-How does the method of harvest compare to other materials, e.g. wood?
+How does the method of harvest compare to other materials e.g. wood?

 Rattan is harvested by hand with a machete.
 It’s easier to harvest than wood, it requires simpler tools and it’s much easier to transport.
 Compared to wood, harvesting rattan has a far lower impact on the forest ecosystem; no large machines which would destroy many plants and soil structures in the long term are used to harvest rattan.